qualisign/optipulse.github.io/whitepaper.md

 -   start a do-it-yourself ISP
 -   start a profitable energy business from your own home
 -   reduce your electricity bills while supporting renewable energy
--   countless other things we haven't thought of, and some we have (check out more use cases)
+-   do countless other things we haven't thought of, and some we have (check out more use cases)

 # Introduction<a id="sec-1" name="sec-1"></a>